kanidm/kanidm/book/src/developers/designs/kanidm-trust.rst

 * PII limit - I want this as you can control who-has-what PII on the system side.
 * Group Mgmt - I want this as it enables rbac and familiar group management locally for remote and local entries.
 * Invite Ext - On the fence - cool idea, but not sure how it fits into kanidm with trusts.
-* Distributed - I don't want this because it's model is really different to what kani is trying to be
+* Distributed - I don't want this because its model is really different to what kani is trying to be
 * Client Switched - I don't want this because clients should only know they trust an IDM silo, and that does the rest.

 But there are some things I want: